TurtleP/SpaceFruit/README.md

 # Space Fruit
-A Hackathon 2015 game made by four friends
+A Hackathon 2015 game made by four friends.
 This is a 3DS Homebrew port.